 “He’s the world’s worst third baseman,” Brooklyn Dodgers’ President Branch Rickey bluntly told the press shortly after he brought Aderholt up from the minors in September 1944.[I]

-Aderholt played baseball and tennis at Wake Forrest College where he drew the attention of “Papa Joe” Cambria, the Washington Senators’ super scout, who signed Aderholt shortly after graduation in 1938.
+Aderholt played baseball and tennis at Wake Forrest College in North Carolina where he drew the attention of “Papa Joe” Cambria, the Washington Senators’ super scout, who signed Aderholt shortly after graduation in 1938.
 The youngster began his professional career the following year in Charlotte of the Piedmont League, batting .297 in 142 games.
 The Senators called him up late in the season.

 The lanky lefthander made his big-league debut against the Chicago White Sox on his 24th birthday on Sept.
 13. Aderholt celebrated by launching a mammoth home run over the scoreboard in right center in what was said to be the longest homer hit in Washington’s Griffith Stadium that year.
 He came down to earth the following day, however, committing three errors in a game against the St. Louis Browns.